-Whether for an extended weekend, as a stopover on a longer vacation or as a short city break , three days at the View Oman make for a great memories and builds anticipation for your next visit.
-So here is a great itinerary for a three days at Al Hamra when you stay at The View Oman.
+Whether for an extended weekend, as a stopover on a longer vacation or as a short city break, three days at the View Oman make for great memories and builds anticipation for your next visit.
+So here is a great itinerary for three days at Al Hamra when you stay at The View Oman.

-Arrive at resort, take in the spectacular panorama of the surrounding valley and the beauty of the resort itself as it stretches out on front of your across the hillside.
+Arrive at the resort, take in the spectacular panorama of the surrounding valley and the beauty of the resort itself as it stretches out in front of your across the hillside.

 Depending on the weather enjoy lunch in the open air outdoor areas or in the closed dining area indoors.

 Post lunch head towards Wadi Al Nakhr, better known as the Grand Canyon of Oman.
 We start from the base of the canyon to drive up to the top.
 Our first stop along the way is a tiny village with crumbling houses set in the mountainside, Misfat al Abriyyin.
 It is one of the oldest villages in Al Hamra, and offers panoramic views of the surrounding valleys— The best view available is from the viewing platform, which is a short walk from the village entrance.
 The village is known for its traditional mud houses that are made using palm frond roofs with the houses themselves built on solid rock foundations.

 We can also take a short walk through the date plantations here, before continuing to the beautiful Wakan Village in Wadi Ghul, which is famous for its terrace farming.
 This mountain village sits on the Western Hajar mountains at an altitude of 2,000 meters overlooking the surrounding mountains above and Wadi Mistal below.
 You should take in the amazing views from the viewing platform set up at the village and explore the beautiful green terrace farms here, which are irrigated by the ancient Falaj irrigation system which has been placed on the Unesco World Heritage list.